mtlynch/mtlynch.io/_posts/2018-09-11-shipping-too-late.md

 {% include image.html file="parse-example.png" alt="Visualization of ingredient parse result" fig_caption="Breaking an ingredient into its component parts" max_width="600px" class="img-border" img_link=true %}

 Parsing was simple at first but grew more fragile and complex as new edge cases arose.
-The logic eroded into a maddening labyrinth of regular expressions &mdash; instructions for processing text that are both powerful and famously difficult to read.
+Over time, the logic eroded into a maddening labyrinth of regular expressions &mdash; instructions for processing text that are both powerful and famously difficult to read.

 {% include image.html file="regex.png" alt="Screenshot of regex implementation" fig_caption="Excerpt from my regular expression code" max_width="450px" class="img-border" img_link=true %}

-It was very tempting to scrap everything in favor of a machine learning solution, but that would be an enormous undertaking.
-I couldn't invest months of development time into a minor feature on a website that made no money.
+It was tempting to scrap everything in favor of a machine learning solution, but that would be an enormous undertaking.
+I couldn't invest months of development into a minor feature on a website that made no money.

 Then, it struck me: what if ingredient parsing *was* the business?
 If this was a problem for me, then surely other developers struggled with it as well.
 Hopefully, some of them made money and would give some of said money to me if I solved their problem.
 Thus, the idea was born for [Zestful](https://zestfuldata.com/), my ingredient-parsing service.